cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 aPAKE protocol.
 (See {{security-considerations}} for requirements of the OPRF and AKE protocols.)
 This document specifies one OPAQUE instantiation based on {{TripleDH}}.
 Other instantiations are possible, as discussed in
-{{alternate-akes}}, but their details are out of the scope of this document.
+{{alternate-akes}}, but their details are out of scope for this document.
 In general, the modularity of OPAQUE's design makes it easy to integrate with additional AKE protocols, e.g., TLS or HMQV, and with future ones such as those based on post-quantum techniques.